 Employment with an Associate’s Degree in Information Technology

 With such employment diversity comes diverse salaries and employment growth predictions.
-Most recent statistics from the BLS regarding projected growth and lowest ten percent annual salaries as of May 2020 for some professionals in the field of information technology follow:
+Most recent statistics from the BLS regarding projected growth and the lowest ten percent annual salaries as of May 2022 for some professionals in the field of information technology follow:

 It should be noted that the job titles listed above often reflect other job titles within these categories.
 For instance, software developer information also includes software testers, and information security analyst is a blanket term used by the BLS that would include cybersecurity analyst.